INTO THE FIRE:

 the jaws that bite, the horns that catch!”

-At any rate, THE LAST FACE was another fine, moving and thought provoking docufeature film haunted by the death of a child and its innocence that had a fondness for balanced frames and haunting folksy rock-which this time included haunting African folksy rock like the allegorical Geoffrey Oryema tune “Exile” (1990)-and a lack of interest in CGI enhancement from a Master of twilit and allegorical film art.
-A film that also ably proved that the daylit Penn was mightier than the twilit and rotoring sword, and that Penn was always eager to take audiences on a rebellious and life affirming journey somewhere between the frozen stillness and the fiery beat of a heart, an insightful and transformative odyssey that led deep into the fire.
+At any rate, THE LAST FACE was another fine, moving and thought provoking Penn indie docufeature film haunted by the death of a child and its innocence and one that had the usual fondness for balanced frames and haunting folksy rock music-which this time included haunting African folksy rock like the twilit and allegorical Geoffrey Oryema tune “Exile” (1990)-and a lack of interest in CGI enhancement from a Master of twilit and allegorical Neo Hollywood film art.
+A Neo Hollywood film that again ably proved that mightier than the twilit and rotoring sword and always eager to take audiences on a fiery and rebellious journey somewhere between the frozen stillness and the fiery beat of a vitally human heart was Penn, an insightful and transformative journey that deep it always led…into the fire.

 Krakauer, Jon.
 Into The Wild.
 New York: Anchor Books, 1996.